platformsh/config-reader-python/README.md

 To access all routes, or to search for a route that has no ID, the `routes()` method returns an dictionary of routes keyed by their URL.
 That mirrors the structure of the `PLATFORM_ROUTES` environment variable.

-If called in the build phase, a `BuildTimeVariableAccessException` is thrown.
-If called in a non-platform environment or in a worker environment, a `NotValidPlatformException` is thrown.
+If called in the build phase, in a non-Platform.sh environment or in a worker environment, a `RuntimeError` is raised.